webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 114 2014/10/21
+- Added patterns to WAFile->deleteAll() with * to delete multiple filtered directories for example deleteAll('/home/sites/base5/domcore/somefiles.*', '\/home\/sites\/base5');
+- Bug corrected in WATemplate, to be sure the array is traversable before using it to resolve a meta element.

 Build 113 2013/05/20
 - Bug corrected in WATemplate, the ?? conditional meta keyword was not resolving sub templates if the condition was not a sub array